-We grow more than 2 dozen kinds of flowers and fillers, including: sunflowers, zinnias, cosmos, snapdragons, amaranth, celosia, oscar, dahlias, scabiosa, marigolds, lilies, alliums, blackberries, feverfew, and grasses.
+We grow more than 2 dozen kinds of flowers and fillers, including: sunflowers, zinnias, cosmos, snapdragons, amaranth, celosia, lisianthus, dahlias, gomphrena, marigolds, lilies, and many perennials including alliums and grasses.

 Weddings and Special Occasions As specialty cut flower farmers, from mid-June through early September, we can provide you with high quality, unique flowers, picked fresh just for your special day!
 We offer: